Kings-Indian/Ender3Upgrades/README.md

-# Raspberry Pi Magnetic PETG Case — Ender 3 Cooling Mod
+# Raspberry Pi Magnetic PETG CasE
 A custom magnetic PETG case designed specifically for the Raspberry Pi Zero 2 W, featuring dual fan cooling, LED support, and a modular screen mount.
 This case is designed to mount securely to an Ender 3 3D printer for enhanced cooling and monitoring capabilities.

 ## Why I Made This Project